cvdabbeele/cloudOneOnAWS/README.md

 7. see [howToDemo.md](howToDemo.md) for demo scenarios
 8. run ./down.sh to tear everything down

-## Detailed setup instructions
+## Detailed description for the setup

 ### Requirements       -----DO READ-----

 #### Shared AWS Accounts

-If you share an AWS account with a co-worker, make sure that:

-- you both use **different regions**
-- you both use different project names and that project name is not a subset of the other one: eg cloudone and cloudone01 would be bad, but cloudone01 and cloudone02 would be fine  (I know... there is room for improvement here)
+If you share an AWS account with a co-worker, make sure that you both use different project names and that one project name is not a subset of the other one: eg cloudone and cloudone01 would be bad, but cloudone01 and cloudone02 would be fine  (I know... there is room for improvement here)

+### AWS Service Limits
 The AWS Region that you will use must have:
 - **one "available" VPC "slot"**
    By default, there is a soft limit of 5 VPCs per region.
-This script must be able to create 1 VPC
+This script must be able to create 1 VPC.
 - **one "available" Elastic IP "slot"**
    By default, there is a soft limit of 5 Elastic IPs per region.
 This script must be able to create 1 Elastic IP
 - **one "available" Internet Gateway "slot"**
    By default, there is a soft limit of 5 Internet Gateways per region.
 This script must be able to create 1 Internet Gateway

+AWS Service Limits can be increased by a simple (free) Support Request at: https://console.aws.amazon.com/support/home#/case/create -> Increase Service Levels
 The Cloud Formation Template to build the EKS cluster will crash if those resources cannot be created

 The IAM User account that you will use: